Protocol for schools in H&F Council to identify children missing education

 All schools will be required to notify the LA of all starters and leavers as set out in the legal requirements above with effect from the start of Autumn term.
 The ‘starters and leavers’ form has been provided for completion each Friday in school term-time.
 This will only need to be returned if there are starters and/or leavers to notify, but where where there are no returns to be made, within a four-week period, a nil-return should be made.

 The majority of schools will need to return their notifications to the Admissions team using the LGfL Document Exchange.
-For Independent schools, returns will need to be made via the s2s website.
+For Independent schools, returns will need to be made via the s2s website or by secured email.

 Notifications must not be returned by email unless it is password protected.